Every Litter Bit Hurts

 Did you know that one reusable bag can replace hundreds or even thousands of single-use plastic bags over the course of its lifetime?
 The advantage of reusable bags is that the bag can be used over and over again, thus creating a positive impact on the environment by reducing the amount of waste from plastic bags as well as reducing the amount of waste from plastic bags as well as reducing the amount of production needed for paper bags.

-Practical tips for the Use and Care of Reusable Bags both at home and at the store from the California Department of Public Health are included here.
+The California Department of Public Health gives practical tips for the Use and Care of Reusable Bags both at home and at the store.

 Additionally, the City of Dana Point will be launching a signage program to inform our multi-family residents who utilize waste bins and for the public pertaining to our public trash cans throughout the City.
 Did you know that waste disposed in these locations is processed at a recycling facility in order to pull out the maximum number of recyclable materials?
 This process REDUCES the volume of waste being hauled to the landfill and increases the amount of goods available to RECYCLE.